Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (105 ILCS 5/2-3.25d-5)

-(a) Beginning in 2015, school districts designated as priority districts shall be those that have one or more priority schools.
-"Priority school" is defined as:
+(a) Beginning in 2018, a school designated as "Comprehensive" shall be defined as:

 (1) a school that is among the lowest performing 5%

-(2) a school with an average graduation rate of
+(2) any high school with a graduation rate of less